Learning Outcomes

 For a BM to be valid, a minimum number of directors must be present.
 This minimum number is known as the quorum.

 Under the MAs, the quorum for BMs is two directors (MA 11(2)), unless the company only has one director (MA 7(2)) or the articles specify a different number.
-If the number of directors falls below the quorum requirement, the remaining director(s) can only act to appoint further directors or call a general meeting (MA 11(3)).
+Quorum must be maintained throughout the meeting.
+If the number of directors falls below the quorum requirement, the remaining director(s) can only act to appoint further directors or call a general meeting to enable member appointment of directors (MA 11(3)).
 Directors do not need to be physically in the same place, provided they can communicate with each other (MA 10).
+If a director cannot be counted in the quorum due to a conflict (see MA 14), the board must still have a quorum of eligible, non-conflicted directors.

 Voting at Board Meetings